micczu/OpenWrt-3G-mwan3/README.md

 ```

 Adding customizations (already done):
- - modyfing Makefile to use of file_remove file
+ - modyfing Makefile to use of files_remove file
- - adding file_remove
+ - adding files_remove
  - adding configs

 Building (already done, but needed for further customizations):